 - 1. The SCs will be audited biennially.
 The scope of the audit includes the review of a randomly selected sample of records for the account year being evaluated from the CAR loss statistical data base. - 2.
-The sample consists of 220 claims (55 for each coverage type: Physical Damage, Property Damage, PIP and Bodily Injury) selected based on company reportings from each commercial class type.
+The sample consists of 220 claims (55 for each coverage type: Physical Damage, Property Damage, PIP and Bodily Injury) selected based on company reporting from each commercial class type.
 The audit provides for the inclusion of all types of transactions from all classifications of business.
 It allows for the extrapolation of data, provides a standard for measuring the performance of an audited company, and the comparison of one audited company to another. - 3.
 The audited company is required to supply the claim file and any other pertinent documentation supporting the company's handling of the loss.
 Ceded and voluntary claims are selected randomly in proportion to the total claim population.
 Statistical testing is completed to determine if any significant difference exists in the handling of voluntary and ceded claims.
 Each audited company is assigned an overall compliance value and a ceded compliance value.
-A penalty is assessed when the audited company does not attain an 80 percent compliance rate for the handling of ceded claims.

-CAR Appendix I CAR Compliance Audit Claim Review Process Revision Date Page 2 of 4 CAR Compliance Audit Claim Review Process
+CAR Commercial Claims Performance Standards Appendix I Revision Date Page Page 2 of 4